NathanBullinger/Dynatrace-Dashboards/README.md

 # Dynatrace Dashboards

 This repository contains JSON files used to populate dashboards via API call.
+All of the dashboards within this repository are intended to be uploadable with no additional configuration required.

 Dynatrace API Docs: https://www.dynatrace.com/support/help/shortlink/section-api